ClementNerma/NightOS/docs/specs/syscalls.md

 - [Pipe](ipc.md#pipes) SC identifier (8 bytes)
 - Number of bytes to write (CPU-dependent size)
 - Pointer to a readable buffer (CPU-dependent size)
-- Mode (1 byte): `0x00` = block until there is enough space to write, `0x01` = fail if there is not enough space to write, `0x02` = write as much as possible
+- Mode (1 byte):
+  - `0x00` = block until there is enough space to write
+  - `0x01` = fail if there is not enough space to write or if the pipe is locked
+  - `0x02` = write as much as possible

+Return value:

-Return value: remaining capacity of the pipe
+- If mode is `0x00`: remaining capacity of the pipe
+- If mode is `0x01`: `0x00` if the cause of failure was because the pipe was locked, `0x01` if it was because of of a lack of space in the target buffer
+- If mode is `0x02`: number of bytes written

 Errors:

+- `0x10`: invalid mode provided
-- `0x10`: the provided SC identifier does not exist
+- `0x11`: the provided SC identifier does not exist
-- `0x11`: the provided SC was already closed
+- `0x12`: the provided SC was already closed
+- `0x13`: the provided SC refers to a message pipe but the provided size is larger than 64 KB
+- `0x14`: the provided SC refers to a message pipe but the `0x02` mode was provided
-- `0x12`: there is not enough space in the pipe to write all the provided data and the mode argument was set to `0x01`
+- `0x15`: there is not enough space in the pipe to write all the provided data and the mode argument was set to `0x01`

 Write data through a pipe.
+Messages will always be sent at once when writing to message pipes.
+If the data is 0-byte long, this pipe will return successfully without waiting, even if the target pipe's buffer is full or locked.

 ## `0x43` PIPE_COUNT_WRITE